-Ahhh... the soothing sounds of a gentle soundtrack as you blissfully lay beneath a soft sheet, cocooned in relaxing smells and dim light.
+Ahhh... the soothing sounds of gentle music as you blissfully lie beneath a soft sheet, cocooned in relaxing smells and dim light.
 You find your nerves unbundling and your troubles slipping away as seasoned hands massage your back and shoulders.
-If you've ever been to a spa to enjoy the relaxing benefits of massage, you are familiar with this pattern.
-If you haven't, or feel that a massage might not really benefit you, think again.
-Massage therapy, particularly Swedish massage, has very particular health benefits beyond the bliss you might encounter after a day of pampering at the spa.

 Video of the Day